 Fescues, like Hard Fescue, tolerate drought and heat best when left at 3 to 4 inches high.
 However, varieties like chewings fescue can withstand being mowed as low as 1 ½ inches high.

-When planting new Fescue grass lawns, sow 4 to 5 pounds of grass seed per 1,000 square feet.
-When overseeding, sow 2 to 2 ½ pounds of grass seed per 1,000 square feet.
+When planting new Fescue grass lawns, sow 4 to 5 pounds of grass seed per 1,000 square feet for fine fescue, and about 6-8 pounds of grass seed per 1,000 square feet for tall turf-type fescues.
+When overseeding, sow 2 to 2 ½ pounds of grass seed per 1,000 square feet for fine fescue, and 4 pounds per 1,000 square feet of lawn for turf type tall fescue.

 What are Endophytes?